mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The use of variable-size integers for vector lengths allows vectors to grow very large, up to 2^30 bytes.
 Implementations should take care not to allow vectors to overflow available storage.
-To facilitate debugging of potential interoperability problems, implementations should provide a clear error when such an overflow condition occurs.
+To facilitate debugging of potential interoperability problems, implementations SHOULD provide a clear error when such an overflow condition occurs.

 # Operating Context